 - BSE in Computer Systems Engineering, Arizona State University

-Timothy W. Bickmore is a Professor in the College of Computer and Information Science at Northeastern University.
+Timothy W. Bickmore is a professor and associate dean of research in the Khoury College of Computer Sciences at Northeastern University.
 Prior to joining Northeastern in 2005, he was an assistant professor of medicine at the Boston University School of Medicine.
-He completed his PhD at the Massachusetts Institute of Technology Media Laboratory.
+In 2003, he completed his PhD at the Massachusetts Institute of Technology Media Laboratory.

 Virtual Coach for Atrial Fibrillation Support